Cuiyansong/datart-fe-cli/README.md

 ## How to Use

-> Note: if not setup cli config, please run `npm run datart-fe-cli component XXX --path=[component-root-path]` step by step
+> Note: if not setup cli config, please run `datart-fe-cli component XXX --path=[component-root-path]` step by step

-`npm run datart-fe-cli component XXX --path=[component-root-path]`
+run command `datart-fe-cli component XXX --path=[component-root-path]`

 ## Development